Italy

 • There is a provision in law to grant nationality to foundlings, but the law contains a requirement to prove the child does not possess another nationality.
 However, in practice this is interpreted and implemented by the authorities in such a way as to grant the foundling nationality unless it is proven the child possesses another nationality.

-• There is no specific time limit in law, but the interpretation is connected to a new-born child and it would be unlikely to apply to a teenager.
+• There is no specific time limit in law, but the interpretation of the word ‘foundling’ is connected to a new-born child.
+However, in a recent case the Court of Naples rejected this interpretation and granted Italian nationality to a foundling at the age of 12.

 • There is no risk of statelessness under Italian law and practice during the adoption procedure of an Italian national child by foreign parents, nor a foreign child by Italian parents.